plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Rogue/Rogue Class.md

 > *You exploit a target's weakness, and land a decisive strike.*

-◻️ **(1/turn)** — When you hit a creature using a Finesse Weapon or a *Ranged Weapon Attack*, you deal additional Damage equal to your "Sneark Attack" dice.
+◻️ **(1/turn, requires: you have *Advantage* on the *Attack* or an ally is within 5 ft. of the target)** — When you hit a creature using a Finesse Weapon or a *Ranged Weapon Attack*, you deal additional Damage equal to your "Sneak Attack" dice.

 ---